 There is also a possibility to compare two topics such as mentions of the ruling party and the opposition to see which one stands better in the media.

-At the end it would be good to have all the mention saved on computer as reference to what has was done.
-With a media monitoring tool, it can be done easily in a few steps.
+At the end it would be good to have all the mentions saved as reference to what has been done.
+With a media monitoring tool like Mediatoolkit, it can be done easily in a few steps.
 All the links or statistical data can be sent to you or downloaded in whichever format you like be it via e-mail, as an Excel file, as a PDF file or as a Word file.

 Online media monitoring tools are here to save you time, give you the right information when you need and help you plan future activities so that you and your team can focus on important things.